 My childhood was spent in a picture-book English village.
 Jam for tea, a crumbling vicarage (and vicar), whiffy spinsters and grubby knees after school.
 Real end-of-empire stuff.
 The house I grew up in was a big rambling place in the middle of the village; it used to be the Parsonage.

-On the front edge of the property, a set of fancy cast iron railings and a sturdy brick wall surrounding the front garden were the main features.

-They were put there, I suspect, to keep the farmhands and other village oiks from peeping in when the previous, slightly superior, occupants were playing croquet or somesuch on the front garden lawn.
-It was definitely a bit special, in the front garden.
+On the front of the property, a set of fancy cast iron railings edged the front garden.
+It was put there, I suspect, to keep farmhands and other village oiks from peeping in when the previous, slightly superior, occupants were playing croquet or something on the front garden lawn.
+It was definitely a bit special, the front garden.

 It was also our own private food factory, and had lots of very productive fruit trees amongst all those other wild garden growths.
 We always had plenty of healthy, body-strengthening fresh fruit and berries in our diet.

 The other way The Orchard differed from our front garden was in its margins.
-It didn’t have fancy cast iron fences or big brick walls like the front garden; instead it had hedges separating it from the cow pastures which bordered the property.
+It didn’t have a fancy cast iron fence like the front garden; instead it had hedges separating it from the cow pastures which bordered its margins.
 The hedges were all made up of dense thickets of hawthorn, trimmed and hedged regularly by my Dad to make sure they were as gap-free and as prickly as possible.
-There was a sound reason for this.
+There was a good reason for this.

 And if you have never seen a jumping cow, just aim a hard Cox’s Pippin at any bovine arse from about two metres and watch it go.
 I am sure you will see the appeal.